st4ck/SkipList-PHP/README.md

 add(): Accepts a value parameter and adds it to the SkipList.
 Complexity O(log n).

 delete(): Accepts a value parameter and removes it from the SkipList.
 Complexity O(log n).

+printList(): Print the skip list without considering spacing.
+Just a raw print of all levels.